 4. Get Insurance

 No matter how careful you are, it’s possible some of your office equipment won’t make it safely to its new home.
-When relocating, consider purchasing equipment insurance to keep you covered if anything happens on moving day.
+When relocating, consider purchasing equipment insurance to keep you covered if anything happens on a moving day.
 This way, if something is lost or damaged during transit, you can be sure that you won’t need to pay out of pocket.

 The cost of insurance varies depending on several factors such as company and coverage level.
 If your business is not covered, be sure to purchase a policy before moving.
 If you already have a policy, check with your agent to ensure your coverage will cover any damage to computers, office electronics, and furniture during the move.